dotnet/ai-samples/src/chat/CustomerSupport/README.md

     - `useOpenAIChat` to `false`
     - `useOpenAIEmbeddings` to `false`

-1. In *Domain.cs*, update the `VectorStoreRecordVector` attribute on the `ManualChunk.Embedding` property to `EmbeddingDimensions.OllamaEmbeddingSize`.

 ### Azure OpenAI

 1. Deploy a chat and embedding model.
 For more details, [see the Azure OpenAI documentation](https://learn.microsoft.com/azure/ai-services/openai/how-to/create-resource?pivots=web-portal#deploy-a-model).